samscodeco/SCCLoot/README.md

 ## License

-This script released under the BSD License.
+This script is released under the BSD License.
 You are free to modify or distribute it, provided that the original copyright notice is retained.
 For more information, see the license file in the source directory.